Miracle Violence Connection: World Championship Wrestling (1992)

 On February 29, 1992, at SuperBrawl II, then-WCW Executive Vice President Kip Frey announced that he was negotiating to bring Williams and Gordy back to World Championship Wrestling.
-On March 9, the duo defeated three enhancement teams at a television taping for The Main Event in Anderson, SC in contests that would not air until May.
-On the April 18th edition of WCW Saturday Night it was announced that Williams and Gordy would be part of the upcoming tournament for the vacant NWA Tag-Team Championship that summer.
+On March 9, the duo defeated three enhancement teams at a television taping for The Main Event in Anderson, South Carolina in contests that would not air until May.
+On the April 18 edition of WCW Saturday Night it was announced that Williams and Gordy would be part of the upcoming tournament for the vacant NWA Tag-Team Championship that summer.